FiltersHeroes/ScriptsPlayground/Readme_VICHS.md

 @CIusername PolishJarvis
 @CIemail PolishJarvis@int.pl
 ```
 The next step is creating folder for templates.
-By default you need to create **templates** folder in root of your repository, but you can override this in **VICHS.config** file writing something like this: `@templatesPath scripts/templates` (path always begins from root directory of repository, we assume that the script is in the 1 lower directory than the main repository directory).
+By default you need to create **templates** folder in root of your repository, but you can override this in **VICHS.config** file writing something like this: `@templatesPath scripts/templates` (path always begins from root directory of repository).
 In that folder, you should create **name_of_final_filterlist_file.template** file and put into it something like this:
 ```
 !
 Checksum: @
 !
 Title: I don't care about ads